conorbrooke77/Data-Science-ML-Project/README.md

 - Matplotlib: For data visualization and EDA.
 - Jupyter Notebook: As the development environment.
 - Numpy: Used for numerical computations
-- Scikit-learn: Used for implementing machine learning algorithms, specifically Decision Trees and Random Forests.
+- Scikit-learn: For implementing machine learning algorithms (Decision Trees and Random Forests).
 <br>
 <br>